Stand Atlantic: 2018–2022: Skinny Dipping, Pink Elephant, and F.E.A.R.

 In September 2018, Stand Atlantic announced that they had signed to Hopeless Records and released the single "Lavender Bones".
 Their debut studio album, Skinny Dipping, was released in October 2018.
 On 5 July 2019, Stand Atlantic announced Miki Rich as a permanent member of the band, after he had been touring with them as their bassist since 2017.
 In September 2019, they released the single "Hate Me (Sometimes)".
 In February 2020, Stand Atlantic released the single "Shh!", which was followed by "Drink to Drown" in April 2020, and "Wavelength" in May 2024.
 Their second studio album, Pink Elephant, was released on 7 August 2020.
 Pink Elephant debuted at number 23 on the ARIA Albums Chart.

 On 29 April 2021, the band released "Deathwish", a track which featured Nothing,Nowhere, along with an accompanying music video.
 This was followed in September 2021, with "Superglue" featuring Birds of Tokyo.
 On 4 November 2021, they released "Molotov (OK)", with an accompanying music video.
 Fraser said of the song's themes that "I went to a Christian school for 3 years of my life and when a pastor says 'all gays will burn in hell' during an assembly, you're gonna remember it, and you're gonna write a song about it."
 In January 2022, the group released "Pity Party" with Royal & the Serpent as the lead single from their album F.E.A.R., which followed on 6 May 2022.

-2023–present: Was Here
+2023–2025: Was Here

 On 3 February 2023, the band released single "kill[H]er", a track about how "Self-sabotage is a bitch.
 Self-doubt kills and denying good and genuine parts of yourself because you’ve been conditioned to think they’re not good enough is a form of murder.
 It's a reminder to myself not to give in to that shit.
 Personal growth is important but don't deny who you are.
 Sometimes I find myself thinking back to who I used to be and missing that person."
 Was Here was released on 23 August 2024.
 The album reached number 12 on the UK Rock & Metal Chart.

+2026: Godbreath

+In July 2026, the group announced their fifth studio album Godbreath, and first on Virgin Music Group would be released in October 2026.